Board of Directors

 Voices of Hope Board of Directors are individuals in recovery, family members and allies who support recovery initiatives in Maryland.
 They are passionate about advocating for the health and wellness of families who have faced substance use.
 They make sure Voices of Hope programs follow our mission and that we remain financially sound.

-Salena Garber, Vice President has 14 years of experience in outdoor education and a B.S. in Environmental Studies.
+Salena Garber, President has 15 years of experience in outdoor education and a B.S. in Environmental Studies.
 Her career started as an Educator at NorthBay Education where she is now an Education Manager.
 She loves working with people, especially kids and welcomes logistical challenges.
 She is married with two children and lives in North East Md.
 Salena enjoys anything outdoors to running, biking, camping, birding, sailing, and gardening.
 She is passionate about serving her community through her involvement with Voices of Hope and strives to help those struggling with the disease of addiction.

 Corren Johnson, Secretary is an Administrative Assistant at Voices of Hope.
 She is responsible for recording the minutes and keeping track of all adjustments.